Subscribe To This Site

 So what do you need to look for?
 Which is the most eco-friendly material - wood or metal or even plastic?
 Which designs are best for a long lasting shed?
 Are there any other considerations?

 A garden shed is an asset in any garden bigger than a postage stamp.
 You can not only store your tool but keep your garden furniture and garden toys out of harm's way during the winter.
-You can store plant pots and unused greenhouse accessories and keep them in good condition until needed.
-If you are ambitious you can even have a "hobby shed" away from the kids or the spouse, somewhere to brew wine, invent stuff - or just read a good book.

 The possibilities are endless and good outdoor shed can be almost like a second home where you can take a well earned break from the chores and the humdrum parts of running a home.
-Large sheds and cabins usually do not require planning permission and they can even be a good alternative to a building an extension.
+Large sheds and cabins usually do not require planning permission and they can even be a good alternative to building an extension.

 The type of outdoor shed you opt for will be influenced by what you want it for and where it is going in the garden.
 You doubtless want to look for durability.
 A long-lasting shed is obviously greener because of the lower manufacturing and transport inputs over time.
-You will also want something which bio-degrades or can be recycled effectively without leaving a landfill legacy for future generations.

 Before you even think of what shed to buy, think carefully about where you will site your shed.
+Here are some of the main things to bear in mind when selecting a good outdoor shed:

 Metal sheds are often made from zinc plated steel.
 Many are coated with vinyl to enhance their appearance and protect them.
 They are generally maintenance free.
 If you are interested in buying a metal shed make sure that it has a good solid base and ground anchors.
 Some metal sheds can be less than good in high winds so check out how the side panels attach to the base and to the roof.